SpotEx: Short Term Price & Fundamental Forecasts

 • External borders: Border from a modeled price area to a price area without a power exchange (e.g. UA, RU, MK).

-• Flow-based market coupling: Both implicit ATC and FBMC maximize social welfare, and the ideal solution in both cases is total market coupling.
+• Flow-based market coupling: Both implicit ATC and FBMC maximise social welfare, and the ideal solution in both cases is total market coupling.
 In FBMC the traditional ATCs are replaced with a set of inequalities that each represent a physical element in the grid (e.g. lines).
 This set of inequalities allows higher cross-border flows within the given region, followed by a solution closer to total market coupling and often significant welfare gain.

 • The TSOs forecast the flows in the grid for every hour.
 From this calculation they can find how much extra flow each grid element can handle.
 This is called the remaining available margin (RAM) and is the limiting factor in each inequality.
 They also calculate power transfer distribution factors (PTDF) that relate how the net export of every country will affect this element.
 Together with the RAM the PTDFs make up the constraint on the cross-border flows from that element.
 The constraints are different from hour to hour and vary with all the elements that affect the flow in the grid.